 The ultimate goal of the project was to develop a system to analyze the user’s driving style in terms of safety, fluidity, and economy.
-The core functionalities of the system are:
+The core functionalities of the system are to:

-Augmenting our SparkT system with ML-based video recognition features was the last step for our application becoming a first-on-the-market fully contextual driving analysis tool.
+Augmenting our SparkT system with ML-based video recognition features was the last step for our application to become a first-on-the-market fully contextual driving analysis tool.

 Edge Video Recognition

 We carried out extensive research to define the most common causes of road accidents and ways to address them in our system architecture.